SojiroFukuda/sview-gui/README.md

 PyQt5 GUI for data visualisation based on matplotlib and seaborn.
 Have you ever felt that you are wasting a lot of time writing the code for a simple figure?
 If so, this GUI will help you out to save your time.
 You can plot and save your figure by just pushing a couple of buttons on Sviewgui.
-Not only that, you can also get the source code of your plot so that you can copy and paste it to your environment to adjust minor settings.
+All figures you made are recorded in the log window as their source code.
+You can reproduce and further modify your figures, copying and pasting the code from the log into your own editor.

 Main features are
 + Scatter, line, kdeplot, histgram, and box plot
 + Detail setting for the style of plot, marker size, line width, number of bins of histgram, colormap, colorbar, etc.